rolinmb/go-qregister/README.md

 Build and run from root: go build -C src -o main && ./src/main

-TODO: Qubit type/struct doesn't work 100% correctly in this implementation, but qudit does, so just abstract brother
+TODO/WARNING: src/qubit.go code doesnt work as desired but src/qudit.go does work as expected; so just use the abstraction my friend.